 Reinsurance recoveries on claims already paid by the Company (but for which payment is yet to be received from the reinsurer), are treated as "reinsurance receivables".
 There are procedures and controls in place to ensure the accurate recording of claims paid and recorded for recovery under the excess of loss reinsurance treaty.
 Summary reports are provided and discussed with the related party reinsurer.
-Balances receivable are settled on a regular basis.
+The amounts receivable is settled on a regular basis and the balance show is past due at the valuation date